somemarsupials/gilded-rose-ruby/README.md

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

+## My solution

+The rules are quite clear about the fact that we cannot mess around with the Item class, which makes problem a little bit more challenging to solve.
+My solution to this issue was the create the concept of a *typed item*, which is an object that contains an item and a type, along with some parameters to control how it behaves.
+This is effectively a wrapper around the item class, allowing us to implement the behaviour that we need while keeping everyone happy.

+It turns out that the logical behaviour of normal items and special items can be modelled on a common set of parameters.
+This is useful because we account for most special cases by changing parameters rather than logic.
+This means that the new system is much more extensible, following the principle of being *open for extension, not modification*.

+I'll provide a quick run-down of the classes that I've created and what they do.

+### DefaultItem

+The DefaultItem implements the behaviour of a normal item.
+It describes the way that an item ages and changes in value under normal circumstances.
+The item works on the basis of parameters that are externally injected, describing things like how quality declines over time.
+It provides an `update` method that is called to ensure that it changes its quality and sell-in date.
+Internally, this calls `update_sell_in` and `update_quality` methods.

+### Special items

+These are a series of subclasses of the DefaultItem class.
+In each case, the subclass is either initialised with different parameters or has methods added or overridden.
+In three of the four cases, we don't have to override the `update_sell_in` and `update_quality` methods because we can implement the behaviour we need by tweaking parameters or the `quality_change` method.

+### TypedItemFactory

+This builds typed items from Items.
+It uses regular expressions to work out what type an item should be assigned and then generates an array of correspondingly typed items.

+### GildedRose

+Now, all that GildedRose needs to do is convert Items to typed items as it is initialised.
+It then calls `update` on each item once per tick (i.e. per day)!